-- Next, under Advanced Setup, choose a proxy from the Location dropdown applicable to the test you are creating.
-ObservePoint offers proxies to simulate traffic from Northern California; London, England; Dublin, Ireland; and Frankfurt, Germany.
+Next, under Advanced Setup, choose a location from the dropdown applicable to the test you are creating.
+ObservePoint offers locations to simulate traffic from Northern California, London, England; Dublin, Ireland, Frankfurt, Germany and other locations.

-8. After grabbing appropriate selectors and creating click actions, your User Session should look like this.
+8. After grabbing appropriate selectors and creating click actions, your Pre-Audit Actions should look like this.

 9. Now, run the audit.
-Before visiting any page in the audit, the User Session actions will be performed and the results should show no Performance, Functional, Social Media, or Targeting Cookies.
+Before visiting any page in the audit, the Pre-Audit Actions will be performed and the results should show no Performance, Functional, Social Media, or Targeting Cookies.
 The results can be seen in the Cookie Export available in the Page Details Report, or by inspecting the lack of tags in the tag presence report.